fastai/fastpages/README.md

 4. [Follow these instructions to create an ssh-deploy key]((https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys)).
 Make sure you **select Allow write access** when adding this key to your GitHub account.

-5. [Follow these instructions to upload your deploy key](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) as an encyrpted secret on GitHub.
+5. [Follow these instructions to upload your deploy key](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) as an encrypted secret on GitHub.
 Make sure you name your key `SSH_DEPLOY_KEY`.

 ## Usage